-Growing a cherry tree from cherry seeds or pit is not difficult, but if you want to grow a tree that will yield cherries, there are complications in pollinating your tree and meeting winter chill requirements.
+Growing a cherry tree from a seed or pit is not difficult, but if you want to grow a tree that will yield cherries, there are complications in pollinating your tree and meeting winter chill requirements.
 Your best bet is to plant cherry seeds from a cherry that grew on a locally grown tree or that you bought from a local fruit stand.
 Cherries sold in supermarkets may come from a tree that is not compatible with your climate, so avoid using these cherry seeds.
 It's important to note, however, that even if you sow a cherry from a locally grown tree, it may not come true from seed and bear similar fruits.

 Sour cherries (Prunus cerasus), also called tart or pie cherries, grow up to 20 feet tall and will grow in U.S. Department of Agriculture plant hardiness zones 4 through 6.
 Sweet cherries (Prunus avium) grow 35 feet or taller in USDA zones 5 through 7 and in USDA zones 8 and 9 in the Pacific Northwest.
 Cherry trees need eight hours of sun a day in well-drained soil with a pH of 6.5 to 6.7.